 The American Lung Association supports preserving all available avenues for citizens, governments and others to bring actions against the tobacco industry, including the ability to bring class actions, use all lawful means to join cases and seek punitive damages.
 Tobacco executives, lawyers and agents must not be shielded from civil or criminal liability.
 The civil justice system's ability to address industry misconduct and protect public health must not be preempted.
 Any action to shield parent corporations or foreign affiliates of domestic tobacco companies from liability for their conduct must be opposed.

 The American Lung Association supports significant increases in tobacco excise taxes, equalizing taxes at the highest level across tobacco products and other mechanisms to raise the price of tobacco products.
 Tobacco-related revenues from excise taxes, government litigation and other mechanisms should fund tobacco prevention, education, cessation, research and enforcement programs.

 The American Lung Association supports funding of evidence-based tobacco prevention, education and cessation programs at CDC-recommended levels by appropriate entities.
 These programs should focus their efforts on the populations most disproportionately impacted by tobacco use and secondhand smoke exposure in each state.
 Tobacco and health education should be included in school curricula.

-The American Lung Association supports increased biomedical and behavioral research, including research on the health effects of tobacco use and secondhand smoke exposure and cessation, especially among youth and other disproportionately affected communities.
+The American Lung Association supports increased biomedical and behavioral research, including research on the health effects of tobacco use, secondhand smoke exposure and cessation, especially among youth and other disproportionately affected communities.

 The American Lung Association supports unrestricted access to a comprehensive tobacco cessation benefit for all tobacco users.
-A comprehensive benefit includes all medications and types of counseling recommended by the U.S. Public Health Service and U.S. Preventive Services Task Force
+A comprehensive benefit includes all FDA-approved treatments and types of counseling recommended by the U.S. Public Health Service and U.S. Preventive Services Task Force

 TOBACCO INDUSTRY TACTICS